Privacy and Data Protection Policy (GDPR)

-You can ask us to delete your personal information where it is no longer necessary for us to use it, you have withdrawn consent, or where we have no lawful basis for keeping
+You can ask us to delete your personal information where it is no longer necessary for us to use it, you have withdrawn consent, or where we have no lawful basis for keeping it.

-- Portability: You can ask us to provide you or a third party with some of the personal
+You can ask us to provide you or a third party with some of the personal

-information that we hold about you in a structured, commonly used, electronic form, so it
+information that we hold about you in a structured, commonly used, electronic form, so it can be easily transferred.

-- Restriction: You can ask us to restrict the personal information we use about you where
+You can ask us to restrict the personal information we use about you where

 you have asked for it to be erased or where you have objected to our use of it.